Cellivar/ford-c-max/systems/ford_platform_overview.md

-# Ford Elecrical Architecture Notes
+# Ford Electrical Architecture Notes

 > ⚠️ These notes are my understanding that I use to apply modifications to my car.
 They are almost certainly inaccurate, missing details, and using non-Ford terminology.
 If you can correct or improve these, _especially_ if you can cite more authoritative resources [I'm _very_ open to hearing about it!](https://github.com/Cellivar/ford-c-max/issues/new/choose)